HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 but a dystopia in the eyes of most other people in the modern world.”

 The speaker’s interlocutor squints at her just a little.
-A young women in her early 20s, maybe younger, with a delicate face and flaming hair, projecting a unique kind of assertiveness and depth unexpected for her age — when she is paying attention.
+A young women in her early 20s, perhaps a bit younger, with a delicate face and flaming hair, projecting a unique sense of assertiveness and depth ahead of her age — when she is paying attention.
 Just five minutes ago he met her in this coffee shop for the first time;
 and now she has already launched into this long speech about how utopias and dystopias are two sides of the same coin.